Class AddDeathrattleSpell

 create

-Creates this spell to add the specifieddeathrattle
+Creates this spell to add the specifieddeathrattleto the target.- Parameters:

-- The spell to cast when thatActor
+target- The target entity referencedeathrattle- The spell to cast when thatActordies.- Returns:

 - A spell instance.